qzhang503/proteoQ/README.md

 of reporter-ion intensity, respectively, for use in the scaling of standard deviation across samples.

-Let’s compare the log2FC profiles with and without scaling normalization:[4]
+Let's compare the log2FC profiles with and without scaling normalization:[4]

 ``` r